 We’re currently improving the core of TOPdesk.
-Next to that, several important parts and features have already been made (more) accessible:
+Next to that, three important parts and features have already been made (more) accessible:

 With our Self-Service Portal, End-users can do everything required to benefit from the services you offer, like navigating, reading Knowledge Items, and filling in forms.